Request Assessment

 But marketing content copywriters don’t just pull information out of thin air.
 To create content that is not only well-written but also contains valuable information about its subject matter and contributes to the greater conversation about that subject, writers interview subject matter experts.

-“Understanding what is most important to the people you want to target and being able to speak to it and also speak to the matter at hand requires both subject matter experts and writers,” Karin says.
+“Understanding what is most important to the people you want to target and being able to speak to it and also speak to the matter at hand requires the skills of both subject matter experts and writers,” Karin says.

 A writer’s area of expertise is how to communicate.
 A subject matter expert has a different focus.
-They know their subject, but might not have the time, background or bandwidth to best communicate the information to a well-defined target.
+They know their subject, but might not have the time, background or bandwidth to best communicate the information to a well-defined target audience.

 If a copywriter is writing about laser surgery, they want to talk to someone who’s an expert in that.
 While they can do research independently, that won’t be as time-effective as interviewing an expert directly, and the piece won’t contain any information that doesn’t also exist elsewhere.